Mr. Bruce Chase, Chair

 Aviation Management, Professional Pilot Concentration, B.S.
 (AVMF)

 This concentration combines a strong management foundation with the courses and skills needed to become a professional pilot.
-This degree would be of particular interest to students wishing to combine flying with owning or operating an aviation business.
+This degree would be of particular interest to students desiring to combine flying with owning or operating an aviation business.

-Flight Instructor Multiengine Minor (FIM)
+Flight Instructor, Multi-engine Minor (FIM)

 This minor includes courses leading to Flight Instructor - Multi-Engine, Single Engine, and Instrument.
-The initial Flight Instructor Certificate in this minor is the Multi-Engine.

 Professional Flight Minor (FL)